yaacov/ymca/README.md

 # YMCA - Yaacov's MCP Agent

-YMCA (Yaacov's MCP Agent) is a local-first AI agent framework designed to run entirely on your own hardware.
-It leverages the Model Context Protocol (MCP) to connect to various tool servers while using llama.cpp with aggressive quantization for efficient local inference.
+YMCA (Yaacov's MCp Agent) is a local-first AI agent framework designed to run entirely on your own hardware.
+It leverages the Model Context Protocol (MCP) to connect to various tool servers while using small language models (SML) with aggressive quantization for efficient local inference.
 This approach ensures privacy, reduces costs, and eliminates dependencies on cloud services.

 ## Overview

-YMCA combines the power of large language models with the flexibility of MCP servers, all while maintaining a small footprint through quantized models.
-The framework includes built-in memory capabilities, allowing the agent to maintain context across conversations using semantic search and vector embeddings.
+YMCA combines the power of small language models (SML) with the flexibility of MCP servers, all while maintaining a small footprint through quantized models.
+The framework uses llama.cpp and includes built-in memory capabilities, allowing the agent to maintain context across conversations using semantic search and vector embeddings.

 ## Key Features

 ### Local Execution
-Run AI models directly on your hardware without sending data to external servers.
+Run small AI models directly on your hardware without sending data to external servers.
 YMCA uses llama.cpp for fast, efficient inference on both CPU and GPU, supporting a wide range of quantized model formats.

 ### MCP Server Integration
 Connect to Model Context Protocol servers to extend your agent's capabilities.
 MCP provides a standardized way to integrate tools, data sources, and services, allowing your agent to interact with databases, APIs, file systems, and more.